salsita/ng2-if-media/README.md

 ## Features

-`ngIfMedia` allows using preconfigured breakpoints with `<, >, =` logical operators, enabling expressive and readable control over your responsive web-application UI.
+`ng-if-media` allows using preconfigured breakpoints with `<, >, =` logical operators, enabling expressive and readable control over your responsive web-application UI.
 Window `resize` updates are handled automatically during the component lifetime with a configurable throttle timer.

 ```html
 <div *ifMedia="<tablet">I will appear below tablet width!</div>